 Tegan isn’t very happy with this arrangement.

-Sue: Come on, Tegan, just take it back to your room and think really hard about Simon Le Bon or Gary Kemp.
+Sue: Come on, Tegan, just take it back to your room and think really hard about Simon Le Bon.

 The Doctor has had enough of Tegan’s bleating and he threatens to take her home.

-Sue: You can’t blame the Doctor.
-She really is a stroppy cow.
-And if by some miracle he ends up missing her, he could always ask Kamelion to impersonate her.
+Sue: You can’t blame the Doctor; she really is a stroppy cow.
+And if by some miracle he does end up missing her, he could always ask Kamelion to impersonate her.
 Sorted.

 The credits roll.